Skip to main content

 InstructionA purchase intent with spending rules (max amount, currency, expiry).
 Must reference an active enrollment.Like saying "you can spend up to $500 on electronics, but only until Friday."

-CredentialsA one-time-use virtual card (number, expiry, CVC) generated from an approved instruction.
-Used at merchant checkout.Like a virtual card number that works once and expires.
+CredentialsA one-time-use tokenized card credential (number, expiry, CVC) generated from an approved instruction.
+Used at merchant checkout.Like a tokenized representation of the original card that works once and expires.
 The agent uses this at checkout.

 How It Works